GoogleCloudPlatform/spring-cloud-gcp/docs/src/main/md/spring-integration.md

 obvious when publishing a large batch of small messages that take a long time to process individually.
 It manifests as one subscriber taking up most messages, even if multiple subscribers are available to take on the work.
-For a more detailed explanation of this scenario, see [GCP Pub/Sub documentation](https://cloud.google.com/pubsub/docs/pull#streamingpull_dealing_with_large_backlogs_of_small_messages).
+For a more detailed explanation of this scenario, see [Spring Framework on Google Cloud Pub/Sub documentation](https://cloud.google.com/pubsub/docs/pull#streamingpull_dealing_with_large_backlogs_of_small_messages).

 In such a scenario, a `PubSubMessageSource` can help spread the load